-Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent workers who have been discriminated because of their gender.
+Houston employment lawyers Kalandra Wheeler, Robert J. Wiley, and Julie St. John represent workers who have been discriminated because of their gender.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have been discriminated because of your gender you need an attorney that understands your situation and that will fight for you.

 Under both Title VII of the Civil Rights Act of 1964 and the Texas Labor Code discriminating an employee because of their gender is illegal.
 An employer cannot fire, demote, or affect an employee’s benefits because of their gender.

 Many times it may be difficult to determine if you have been discriminated because of your gender.
 Common examples that may be indicative that your employer is discriminating on the basis of gender are:

 - Allowing a “good ol’ boys” way of doing things to exist;

 - Differences in pay that can only be explained on the basis of gender;

 - Fostering gender stereotypes that dictate how men and women should act and dress;

 - Asking an employee to perform a sexual favor in exchange for job or promotion;

 - Failing to act after being informed of pervasive sexual harassment; and

 - Punishing female employees for taking maternity or pregnancy leave.